5mehulhelp5/Magento-2-Extensions/Blog/README.md

 Ensure Straightforward Navigation
 Enable blog sidebar widgets to optimize navigation with our Magento 2 Blog:

-- Search 一 help users find posts they are interested in faster (blog or catalogue search)
+- Search 一 help users find posts they are interested in faster (blog or catalogue search)<br/>
-- Categories tree 一 allow readers to choose some specific posts from the diversity of topics
+- Categories tree 一 allow readers to choose some specific posts from the diversity of topics<br/>
-- Post contents 一 enable post contents in the sidebar for each post
+- Post contents 一 enable post contents in the sidebar for each post<br/>
-- Recent/featured and popular posts 一 highlight some interesting articles
+- Recent/featured and popular posts 一 highlight some interesting articles<br/>
-- Tag cloud 一 combine similar posts with tags
+- Tag cloud 一 combine similar posts with tags<br/>
-- Related products 一 display unique related products for each post
+- Related products 一 display unique related products for each post<br/>
-- Archive 一 show the history of your blog
+- Archive 一 show the history of your blog<br/>
-- Custom HTML blocks 一 insert custom block/images into the blog sidebar
+- Custom HTML blocks 一 insert custom block/images into the blog sidebar<br/>

 Preview, Schedule and Disable Blog Posts
 Creating content takes a lot of time.
 But editing and publishing probably cause more fuss.
 Our Magento 2 Blog fixes that.